 6. Prevent Diabetes and High Blood Pressure

 Eating blueberries and costus igneus can help you maintain a healthy weight, which is key to preventing obesity-related health problems like diabetes and high blood pressure.
 Diets that are high in fiber have also been shown to reduce cholesterol levels and help prevent heart disease.
 The antioxidants found in blueberries help slow aging, which means these tiny fruits may also delay age-related conditions such as Alzheimer's and Parkinson's diseases.
-Finally, eating blueberries is an easy way to consume more nutrients like vitamin C, manganese, magnesium and zinc—nutrients that are essential for proper immune function.
+Finally, eating blueberries is an easy way to consume more nutrients like vitamin C (eating watermelon too!), manganese, magnesium and zinc—nutrients that are essential for proper immune function.
 A lack of immune system regulation has been linked to numerous health conditions including allergies, arthritis and asthma.

 7. Enhance Eye Health

 Research suggests that blueberries can help improve vision and prevent or slow age-related macular degeneration, a common cause of blindness in older adults.
 Improve Brain Function: Even if you don’t have senior moments, blueberries can still benefit your brain health by helping maintain memory function and even protecting against Alzheimer’s disease.
 Prevent Diabetes: Studies have shown that antioxidants from berries help protect against insulin resistance and type 2 diabetes, making them an important fruit for weight loss.
 Lower Risk of Heart Disease: The combination of fiber, vitamin C and phytonutrients like anthocyanins lower heart disease risk factors like total cholesterol and blood pressure.